-God's Word."43 When we feel the water of baptism and consume the bread and wine of the eucharist, God is present to our diverse, individual bodies and in the unity of the church that is the body of Christ.
-Drawing on the apostle Paul, Luther taught that the Lord's Supper unites us in one body: "[S]o that by this sacrament ... and through this mutual love there is one bread, one drink, one body, one community."44
+God is really present: "Baptism is not simply plain water.
+Instead it is water enclosed in God's command and connected with God's Word."44 When we feel the water of baptism and consume the bread and wine of the eucharist, God is present to our diverse, individual bodies and in the unity of the Church that is the body of Christ.
+Drawing on the Apostle Paul, Luther taught that the Lord's Supper unites us in one body: "[S]o that by this sacrament ... and through this mutual love there is one bread, one drink, one body, one community."45